 This is a final capstone compulsory course for the History major within the Bachelor of Arts program.
-It will allow students the exciting opportunity to develop their own research project, advised by a staff member.
-It will allow students to extend their knowledge of a specific topic, and engage in an in depth research and writing exercise.
-The course will begin with introductory sessions, and will then, using the skills developed, allow students to focus on their own area of interest.
-There will be a range of choices which may include medieval and early modern history; modern European history; American History; Australian history and transnational history.
+It will allow students the exciting opportunity to develop their own research project.
+It will allow students to extend their knowledge of a specific topic, and engage in an in-depth research and writing exercise.
+The course will begin with introductory sessions and will then, using the skills developed, allow students to focus on their own area of interest.
+There will be a range of choices that may include medieval and early modern history; modern European history; American History; Australian history and transnational history.

-• Outline key historical debates around a specific topic of choice.
+1. Outline key historical debates around a specific topic of choice

-• Integrate primary and secondary writing into a research paper
+3. Integrate primary and secondary sources into a research paper

 4. Evaluate information, ideas, and arguments including those of diverse cultural assumptions